quipucords/qpc-tools/README.md

 # <a name="copyright"></a> Copyright and License
 Copyright 2019, Red Hat, Inc.

-Quipucords installer is released under the [GNU Public License version 3](LICENSE)
+qpc-tools is released under the [GNU Public License version 3](LICENSE)